The Big Lie

-If horseracing is a sport, then that word must be redefined, for the competitive racing of horses resembles no other accepted sport on the planet.
-In what other sport are:
+If horseracing is a sport, then that word must be redefined, for “The Sport of Kings” resembles no other accepted sport on the planet.
+In what other sport are the athletes:

 A sport?
 If not for the gravity involved, ‘twould be absurd.
 No, horseracing is but exploitation of a weaker species for among the most shameful of reasons – $2 bets.
 To those who sustain this sordid business, we say: Slake those gambling urges with decidedly inanimate slots and scratch-offs; leave the horses out of it.
 To those who trade in equines in the pursuit of cash and fleeting glory, we say: Find a commodity that doesn’t bleed; take up a hobby that can’t cry out in pain.
 Enough.
 Enough.